zencd/groovy2kotlin/README.md

 Started 2019-11-08 by [zencd](https://github.com/zencd) in order to convert a project of mine because I've not found any existing tools (and it's easy to write one).
-The current implementation is very simple: it uses Groovy's internal libs to parse source text into a well designed AST, then the tree is traversed and translated to Kotlin by `GroovyToKotlin.groovy`.
+The current implementation is simple: it uses Groovy's internal libs to parse source text into a well designed AST, then the tree is traversed and translated to Kotlin by `GroovyToKotlin.groovy`.
 Gonna add type inference later because it's required for certain transformations.

 | Covered | Covered
 |----------|-------------
-| ✔ Control structures | ✔ Most of expressions
+| ✔ Control structures | ✔ Expressions
 | ✔ Classes | ✔ Bitwise expressions
 | ✔ Closures | ✔ Static members grouped within companion
 | ✔ Groovy's implicit imports | ✔ Groovy's standard functions (WIP)

-## requirements
+## Requirements

 - JDK 1.8 (for running the tool)
 - Groovy 2.5.8 (for running the tool)